Saunved/mint-css/CONTRIBUTING.md

     - The ```flavor-name/partials``` is used to define the partial sass files for that flavor
     - The ```flavor-name/flavor-name.scss``` file is used to import the partials you wish to use.
 This file is added to Gulp to build the output
 3) Javascript components are shared across flavors and are defined in ```src/components```
+4) The [class list](./docs/class-list) file contains a list of classes that must be reused across flavors where applicable

 **Building**
 **Gulp** is used to compile the scss files and store the .css and .min.css output in the ```build```